 Butter Yellow + Blue: Bold & Beautiful

 This bold pairing of yellow and light blue feels surprisingly chic.
-The natural floors, an abundance of natural light, and antique furniture break up the eclectic vibes, making it the perfect sophisticated combination for any room in your home.
+The natural floors, an abundance of natural light, and antique furniture break up the eclectic feel, making it the perfect sophisticated combination for any room in your home.
 Consider trying a patterned wallpaper, like this blue one, to add in even more interest.

 Dandelion + Cinnamon Red: Bright & Retro